-Do you have a friend who experiences their first cool day after the summer and start celebrating fall and the oncoming holidays of Halloween, Thanksgiving and Christmas?
+Do you have a friend who experiences their first cool day after the summer and starts celebrating fall and the oncoming holidays of Halloween, Thanksgiving, and Christmas?
 I have some friends who freak out over pumpkin spice everything and start getting all their sweaters ready early in the season.
 I think they are a little crazy.

 But I want you to be a little crazy too.

 Start preparing your store early like our crazy pumpkin spice loving friends and you will reap the rewards during the holidays.

 1. Start creating your promotions now.